enumatech/metamask-oauth2/README.md

 The client page can verify the signature (using web3/Metamask) or send it to a backend for server-side verification in REST APIs.

 Because the JWT is signed using the `personal_sign` RPC call, which doesn't allow signing of abritrary hashes, verification should be done using `personal_ecRecover`.

+The files in the repo are hosted on GitHub Pages at https://blog.enuma.io/metamask-oauth2/ .
+Note that because GitHub Pages does not support HTTPS for custom domains there will be an SSL warning when accessing the demo.